The top 15 most playful dog breeds that love to have fun

 If you have time on your hands, why not set up an agility course inside or outdoors?
 With their high energy, Labradoodles will love running over and under objects and leaping through the air to reach their goal.

-2. Golden Retriever
+2. Golden retriever

 (Image credit: Getty Images)

-The Golden Retriever is a popular all-rounder.
+The golden retriever is a popular all-rounder.
 Known for their deep loyalty and friendly personality, they can appear laidback at first, but once you let them off the leash, they love nothing more than exhibiting their playful side.

-Originally bred as hunting dogs, Golden Retrievers love to please their human owners.
+This retrieving breed loves to please their human owners.
 They have boundless energy that they need to expend to prevent them from becoming bored and destructive.

 They need more than a big backyard to play in and should be exercised at least twice a day for a total of two hours.